git0802/FTP-Admin/README.md

 ## DataProvider

-The included data provider use [ra-data-simple-rest](https://github.com/marmelab/react-admin/tree/master/packages/ra-data-simple-rest).
-It fits REST APIs using simple GET parameters for filters and sorting.
-This is the dialect used for instance in [FakeRest](https://github.com/marmelab/FakeRest).
+The included data provider use [FakeREST](https://github.com/marmelab/fakerest) to simulate a backend.

-You'll find an `.env` file at the project root that includes a `VITE_JSON_SERVER_URL` variable.
-Set it to the URL of your backend.
+You'll find a `data.json` file in the `src` directory that includes some fake data for testing purposes.

+It includes two resources, posts and comments.
+Posts have the following properties: `id`, `title` and `content`.
+Comments have the following properties: `id`, `post_id` and `content`.